morevna6/Amoc-Research-Program/README.md

 This repository is not intended to be a one-time dashboard project or a collection of disconnected analyses.

-It is being developed as a living research record in which the scientific foundations, source decisions, datasets, assumptions, methods, code, limitations, revisions, and conclusions remain traceable.
+It is being developed as a **living research record** in which scientific foundations, source decisions, datasets, assumptions, methods, code, limitations, revisions, and conclusions can remain traceable as the programme develops.

 The project does **not** begin with the assumption that the AMOC is stable, collapsing, or approaching a predetermined tipping date.